wp-plugins/bucket-list/readme.txt

 4. To display the Bucket List in any of your Pages/Posts, simply paste this shortcode: **[bucketlist]**
 5. By default, the achievement date will show, but you can hide it: [bucketlist displaydate=0]

+== FAQ ==

+= The plugin doesn't seem to work properly.
+When I click on certain things, nothing happens. = Try deactivating your other plugins (and/or your theme).
+Often, another plugin may cause a Javascript conflict.

 == Changelog ==

 = 1.0.3 =* Fixed ability to display the credit link or not.